HoloFoundation/HoloTableView/README.md

 // etc.
 ```

-The `holo_makeRows:` method is used to create a list of rows.
+The `holo_makeRows:` method is used to create a list of rows **with a default section**.
 Each `row` is a `cell`. **More properties provided for row see: [HoloTableViewRowMaker.h](https://github.com/HoloFoundation/HoloTableView/blob/master/HoloTableView/Classes/HoloMaker/Row/HoloTableViewRowMaker.h) and [HoloTableRowMaker.h](https://github.com/HoloFoundation/HoloTableView/blob/master/HoloTableView/Classes/HoloMaker/Row/HoloTableRowMaker.h)**

 #### Requirements for cell